superbrothers/kubernetes-docs/kubectl_top_pod.md

 ### Options

 ```
   -A, --all-namespaces    If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
       --containers        If present, print usage of containers within a pod.
-      --heapster-namespace string   Namespace Heapster service is located in (default "kube-system")
-      --heapster-port string        Port name in service to use
-      --heapster-scheme string      Scheme (http or https) to connect to Heapster as (default "http")
-      --heapster-service string     Name of Heapster service (default "heapster")
   -h, --help              help for pod
       --no-headers        If present, print output without headers.
   -l, --selector string   Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --sort-by string    If non-empty, sort pods list using specified field.
 The field can be either 'cpu' or 'memory'.
 ```

 ### Options inherited from parent commands